 - Does your creative represent who you are on your best day, inspiring both customers and employees, and make a promise you can consistently deliver on?

 Strategic clarity and focus are important deliverables.
-Many companies haven’t re-examined their fundamentals in years — the marketing machine is chugging along, consuming resources, but they are lost.
+Many companies haven’t re-examined their fundamentals in years — the marketing machine is chugging along, consuming resources.
 And that can be expensive.

 Yes.
 I’m excited about helping clients navigate a pretty daunting marketing universe.
 We bring clarity to complexity, and therein lies tremendous opportunity.